Try these simple tips to get your kids to sleep.

 TIP: Some kids may have a fear of the dark.
 If that's the case, put a warm soft glow non-LED (no blue light!)
 Nightlight in their room to fix that problem.

 A cool bedroom allows the body's core temperature to drop, which is important from a circadian rhythm perspective: the brain can't send us off until our body is cool enough.
 The recommended temperature, according to most doctors and A / C companies for summer sleep is 68-72 degrees for optimum comfort level.

-Try to keep your children's rooms at the same temperature and level or night time darkness all year round.
+Try to keep your children's rooms at the same temperature and level or nighttime darkness all year round.
 You might have room-darkening window coverings and air conditioning to achieve this.
 Keep outside noise from disturbing your kids' sleep by choosing the location of their bedrooms wisely.
-This is especially important in the summer months when you might want to sit outside and enjoy the wonderful long evenings.
-Your kids' solid night or sleep is your reward!
+This is especially important in the summer months, when you might want to sit outside and enjoy the wonderful long evenings.
+Your kids' solid night of sleep is your reward!